 In March 2020, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2020-04, which provides companies with optional expedients and exceptions to ease the potential accounting burden associated with transitioning away from reference rates that are expected to be discontinued.
-This update provides optional expedients for applying accounting guidance to contracts, hedging relationships and other transactions that reference the London Interbank Offered Rate ("LIBOR") or another reference rate expected to be discontinued because of the reference rate reform.
-The amendments in this update are effective for all entities as of March 2020 and can be adopted using a prospective approach no later than December 31, 2022.
+This update provides optional expedients for applying accounting guidance to contracts, hedging relationships and other transactions that reference the London Interbank Offered Rate ("LIBOR") or another reference rate expected to be discontinued because of the reference rate rate reference rate expected to be discontinued because of the reference rate reference rate effective for all entities as of March 2020 and can be adopted using a prospective approach no later than December 31, 2022.
+In January 2021, the FASB issued ASU 2021-01 which amends the scope of ASU 2020-04.
+The amendments in this update are elective and provide optional relief for entities with hedge accounting and contract modifications affected by the transition from

 In January 2021, the FASB issued ASU 2021-01 which amends the scope of ASU 2020-04.
 The amendments in this update are elective and provide optional relief for entities with hedge accounting and contract modifications affected by the transition from LIBOR through December 31, 2022.
 In December 2022, the FASB issued ASU 2022-06 which extends the deadline for application of ASU 2021-01 through December 31, 2024.
 Under this relief, entities may continue to account for contract modifications as a continuation of the existing contract and the continuation of the hedge accounting arrangement.
 In the first half of fiscal 2023, we adopted certain practical expedients available under ASC 848.
 Our term loans are based on a Secured Overnight Financing Rate ("SOFR") rate (see "Note 6-Debt").
-Additionally, during the three months ended June 30, 2023, we modified our interest rate swap agreements to reference SOFR (see "Note 5-Derivative Instruments") in conformity with the relief available under ASC 848.
+Additionally, during the three months ended June 30, 2023, we interest rate swap agreements to reference SOFR (see "Note 5-Derivative Instruments") in conformity with the relief available under ASC 848.
 The standard did not have a material impact on our financial position, results of operations or earnings per share.